After company liquidation, the company’s assets are distributed, its debts are settled, and the company is officially dissolved.

 • Correspondence with creditors and other stakeholders

-Adhering to these record-keeping practices ensures compliance with legal requirements and prepares directors for future inquiries or official requests.
+Adhering to these record-keeping practices ensures compliance with legal requirements and prepares you for future inquiries or official requests.

 Life After Liquidation: Practical Steps for Directors

-After liquidating a company, directors can move forward by following a few practical steps.
+After liquidating a company, you can move forward by following a few practical steps.

 First, all company records must be retained for at least six years post-liquidation to address future inquiries or legal requirements.